markd2/MarkDnD/session-notes.md

 Spent the night, leveled up, heading into the forest.
-Yansha totally bright eyed and bushy-tailed, different from the stern, serious captain when the party first met her at the cemetary.
+Yansha totally bright eyed and bushy-tailed, different from the stern, serious captain when the party first met her at the cemetery.
 Digging through her bag before heading out, a piece of paper falls out.

 Sam: "Yansh, you seem to have dropped something".
 Picks up a note.
 Reads it.
 "It's from Moose.
 He's always looking out for me".  <img align="right" src="ThirdAdventure/handouts/moose-note.png" width=250 />

 The forest outside of Castle-Lantern, has been cleared over the years to make room for the expanding farmland.
 Starting out, the trees are somewhat sparse, but getting thicker as the party progresses.
-The terrian gets hillier as well.
+The terrain gets hillier as well.

 Along the way, the party spies a human figure in the distance.
 It waves them over.
 The party, feeling the urge to make progress before nightfall waves in decline.
 The